nxt3d/ensips/ensips/avid.md

 ---
 title: Agentic Verifiable and Inspectable Data (AVID)
-description: A simple verification protocol for agent workflows using ENS data records
+description: A simple verification protocol for agent workflows using ENS text or data records
 contributors:
   - premm.eth
 ensip: